erthink/libmdbx/README.md

 10. Sequence generation and three persistent 64-bit markers.

-11. Callback for lack-of-space condition of database that allows you to control and/or resolve such situations.
+11. Handle-Slow-Readers callback to resolve a database full/overflow issues due to long-lived read transaction(s).

 12. Support for opening databases in the exclusive mode, including on a network share.